katahiromz/EGA/EGA-Manual.md

 ## Comments

-An comment of EGA begins with the first atmark (`@`) of a line, and ends with newline.
+The comment of EGA begins with the first atmark (`@`) of a line, and ends with newline.
 The comments are ignored in EGA execution.

 ## Values